W45P85/ReadMe-Markdowns/README.md

- # Here are useful Git markdowns like a table of contents or markdown collection.
+ # Here are useful Git markdowns like a table of contents and a markdown collection.